fachiappetta/heat-hack-2022/README.md

 > I am in a team of 2 and still looking for another teammate who is good
 > at statistical analysis.
 The last thing I ate was a waffle.
 > #NeedTeammate or #NeedTeam

+**All teams are required to fill in this [Team Matching](https://docs.google.com/spreadsheets/d/1ijm9xikt1RmzzKcEYv_4PX4V_JLZY_VwsiLp4AanLuw/edit#gid=0) form before the beginning of hacking (9:30 am on Saturday).** Please note that only the teams that fill out the Team Matching form will be considered for the final presentation and prizes.
+You can fill out the form now with the current team and look for more teammates later.

 ### Food
 We will provide food and snacks for in-person participants.
 Please grab your food and enjoy the nice weather (expected to be sunny and up to 74°) with your team.
 Please note that food and beverages are not allowed in the classrooms.  _*Updates: We will set up a food hub at the picnic area behind Morehead (please see info in the Location section).
 Please consider bringing your own plates/tupperware/silverware to help reduce the plastic and paper waste!_